dikortis/LetsTalkETC/Episodes/Episode_10.md

-symmetric cryptography metal security infrastructure security in Ukraine and one year ago I got the chance to do to join I ohk and I got here excellent chance of very interesting chances to research book chain technologists and
+symmetric cryptography metal security infrastructure security in Ukraine and one year ago I got the chance to do to join IOHK and I got here excellent chance of very interesting chances to research bookchain technologists and
 I'm like it was it so my current project is a fair empathic and graphic Treasury and it's really interesting and exciting